Exterior elevation by BluEntCAD

 Symbols should be of a standard size to avoid misjudgement of space, and their locations on the drawing should be relatively accurate.
 In case the exact location is required, dimensions must be added.

-Every line and symbol on the architectural drawings depicts something in particular.
+Every line and symbol in the construction drawing set depicts something in particular.
 Some common symbols indicate:

 Single switch wall socket